Kissler shares about her 47 years bussing students for Gering

-As she prepared to drive back to close up her doors and drive to the office, a child walking by shouted, “Hi, Ms. Carole!” before heading into the school building.
+As she prepared to close up her doors and drive back to the office, a child walking by shouted, “Hi, Ms. Carole!” before heading into the school building.
 She smiled and waved to her.

 “That’s a granddaughter of a coach that coached volleyball.
 She does that every day,” Kissler said.